 For example, an illegal stereotype would be that kids with can’t act in plays because they can’t read scripts.
 Again, kids with IEPs have the right to reasonable so they can take part.
 For a child with dyslexia, that may be audiobook versions of drama club scripts.

 Despite these protections, it’s important to keep in mind that students don’t automatically have a right to participate in any particular sport or activity.
 Many extracurricular activities, like sports, have tryouts.
 Just like other kids, a child with an IEP would have to make the team in order to participate.

 However, they do have the right to try out with needed supports.
 They also have the right to be treated fairly in the judging, and to get supports if chosen to be on the team.

 You can meet with your child’s IEP team at any time to discuss extracurriculars for your child.
 Talk about the activities your child wants to join, and the supports or services that should be in the IEP.

 The IEP team might invite other school staff, such as coaches or behavior specialists.
 They can help determine what types of supports your child may need.
 That might include related services, accommodations, or modifications.
 It’s also a good idea to invite the school staff who supervise the extracurricular activity.

 In case you’re wondering, kids with have most of the same rights as those with IEPs when it comes to extracurriculars.
 Like kids with IEPs, they have the right not to be discriminated against.
 They also have the right to reasonable accommodations.
 In most cases, though, kids with 504 plans won’t get services for extracurricular activities.

-Learn ways to help make extracurriculars a successful experience for your child.
-And find out how these activities can help build your child’s self-esteem.
+Learn ways to make extracurriculars successful for your child and how they can help build your child’s self-esteem.

 About the author